 World Wildlife Institute (www.WRI.org )is an international conservation organization providing many helpful resources for application in our region.
 Its publication on "Protecting Drinking Water Supplies at the Source" and review of collaborative investment strategies to protect watersheds is of great interest.
 WRI suggests that those concerned about assuring safe water supplies in the future can apply experiences and successful strategies drawn from 13 case examples from around the country (one of them in the southern U.S.--North Carolina's Upper Neuse River watershed protection partnership project).
 READ REPORT

 Discover Life In America (www.dlia.org) is a science and environmental education nonprofit organization focused on the ecosystems and biodiversity (estimated between 60-80,000 species of life) in the Great Smoky Mountains National Park and surrounding areas.
-It supports the All Taxa Biodiversity Inventory research project, and hopes to expand this first-of-its-kind comprehensive, long-term biodiversity inventory to other biodiversity "hotspots" in America.
+It supports the All Taxa Biodiversity Inventory research project, and hopes to expand this first-of-its-kind comprehensive, long-term biodiversity inventory to other biodiversity "hotspots."

 NatureServe (www.natureserve.org) represents a network of over 80 public and private natural heritage programs across the U.S. and leads efforts to provide scientific information, data and maps, tools and expertise to guide effective conservation actions and land use decisions to protect native animals, plants, and habitats.
 NatureServe is principal manager of the LandScope public database and tool for ecosystem-based conservation planning.
 It produces the NatureServe Explorer, an online encyclopedia of life, which includes data and maps of exemplary natural communities and habitats of rare and endangered species.

-Southeastern Partners in Plant Conservation is a collaboration intended to bring together government agencies, land managers, botanical gardens, university programs, and botanical experts to inform each other on best practices and topics relevant to rare plant conservation and to form a cohesive network of resources to support regional efforts for at-risk & listed plant species in the Southeastern U.S. A meeting in Atlanta in the fall of 2016 assembled 160 people from 22 states, the US Virgin Islands, and Puerto Rico, and representatives from many public and private conservation organizations from across the Southeast U.S. A meeting summary and indexed recordings of the presentations is available at the SePPCon WEBSITE and videos: https://vimeo.com/channels/1584727/videos/page:4/sort:preset .
+Southeastern Partners in Plant Conservation is a collaboration bringing together government agencies, land managers, botanical gardens, university programs, and botanical experts to inform each other on best practices and topics relevant to rare plant conservation and to form a cohesive network of resources to support regional efforts for at-risk and listed plant species in the southeastern U.S. A meeting in the Atlanta Botanical Garden in March 2020 assembled representatives from many public and private conservation organizations and universities across the Southeast.
+A meeting summary and recordings of the presentations is available at the SePPCon WEBSITE and videos: https://vimeo.com/channels/1584727/videos/page:4/sort:preset .

 US Fish and Wildlife Service invites you to become a reader of its new Fish and Wildlife News online magazine.
 Read About how the Service is creating a more Connected Constituency.

-Wetland Forests protection initiative (www.wetlandforests.org ) is in the formative stage and focuses on raising public awareness and increasing the scale and coordination of efforts to protect more of the threatened forests in the river bottomlands and wetland areas of the southern U.S. This coalition is being organized by the Dogwood Alliance, and its mission is to conserve, restore, and improve Southern wetland forests through science-backed actions, diverse partnerships, and citizen and landowner engagement.
+Wetland Forests protection initiative (www.wetlandforests.org ) focuses on raising public awareness and increasing the scale and coordination of efforts to protect more of the threatened forests in the river bottomlands and wetland areas of the southern U.S. This coalition organized by the Dogwood Alliance, and its mission is to conserve, restore, and improve southern wetland forests through science-backed actions, diverse partnerships, and citizen and landowner engagement.

 Wildlife Habitat Council (www.wildlifehc.org ) promotes and certifies habitat conservation and management on corporate lands through partnerships and education.
 The Council is supported by some of America's major landholding corporations.
 In 2016 the Council debuted a new certification program for wildlife habitat conservation practices on corporately owned and managed lands.
 Check out the WHC's Conservation Academy, with its many FREE educational webinars.
 WHC is promoting the wide use of the American Forest Foundation's Project Learning Tree educational program for America's youth.